Operational Safety Case (OSC) Services

 How much does it cost?

 This can vary on a number of factors, including the number of aircraft you want included, the nature of your application and the current format of your operations manual.
-We normally provide a quote on a fixed price, based on an estimate of the number of days to complete the project.
-We can also work on a day rate if you prefer to work like that.
-Please contact us for a quotation
+We normally provide a quote on a fixed price basis, and this is calculated based on an estimate of the number of days to complete the work.
+We can also work on a day rate if you prefer.
+Please get in touch

 How will the new EASA regulations affect my OSC?